 With the essence of DevSecOps being “software, safer, sooner”, it enables seamless integration of application and infrastructure security with the DevOps process.
 By allowing developers to address enterprise application security issues earlier before the application goes into production, it makes security issues easier to fix without disrupting the development cycle.
 Breaking the security silo, DevSecOps makes security a shared responsibility of IT Ops, security, and development teams.

 The Window of Opportunity – How Low-Code Enables Enterprises to “Shift Left” Application Security

 Low-code platforms help enterprises by integrating application-level, security features such as authorization, authentication, auditability, certification, performance monitoring, and security architecture, across the application development lifecycle.
 By automating application-level security features, low-code platforms ensure robust authorization and authentication systems that have built-in encryption and provide XSS and CSRF configurations to address security threats and vulnerabilities.
 To help developers configure security features when building applications, low-code platforms provide fine-grained controls, built-in encryption options, comprehensive authentication and authorization processes, OWASP compliance support, and data protection.

 While application development and deployment processes are transforming so is application architecture, which is moving from monolithic legacy systems to microservices-based architecture.
-With microservices, there are many hands on the deck.
+With microservices, there are many hands-on the deck.
 Enterprise applications are made into smaller components and many developers are working on different functionalities at various stages of the development cycle.
 At this time, when application architecture is transforming, security goals remain unchanged.
 In fact, the demands for enterprise application security are heightened and they need to be imbibed in the development process.
-Low code platforms support microservices-based architecture and enable the “left shift” of security parameters by allowing developers to configure security protocols, set privileges, and automate testing, before the application goes into production.
+Low code platforms support microservices-based architecture and enable the “left-shift application security” of security parameters by allowing developers to configure security protocols, set privileges, and automate testing before the application goes into production.
 Moreover, as enterprises leverage next-generation app delivery tools such as container technology, low code platforms help to embrace containerization at scale without disruption in existing processes and without requiring the reskilling of existing resources.